Please note our GP practices will be closed on January 1st 2025 for New Years Day.

 The gender pay gap is the percentage difference between average hourly earnings for men and women, calculated as a percentage of men’s hourly earnings rate.
 A positive percentage value indicates that men have a higher pay rate in comparison to women.

-The table below provides details of our most recent gender pay gap analysis for 2023/24 compared with the previous two years:
+The table below gives details of our most recent gender pay gap analysis for the year ending 31 March 2024 compared with the previous two years:

 Year | Difference in mean (average) hourly rate of pay | Difference in median hourly rate of pay |